 Create Table SQL Statement (SQL Server Import and Export Wizard)

-If you want to include a carriage return in the SQL statement, press CTRL+ENTER.
-If you press only ENTER, the dialog box closes.
+To include a carriage return in the text of the SQL statement, press CTRL+ENTER.
+If you press ENTER alone, the dialog box closes.

 Restore the default SQL statement, if you have modified it, by clicking Autogenerate.

 The SQL Server Import and Export Wizard generates a default CREATE TABLE statement based on the connected data source.
 This default CREATE TABLE statement does not include the FILESTREAM attribute even if the source table has a FILESTREAM column.
 To copy a FILESTREAM column by using the wizard, first implement FILESTREAM storage on the destination database.
 Then, add the FILESTREAM attribute manually to the CREATE TABLE statement in the Create Table dialog box.
 For more info about FILESTREAM, see Binary Large Object (Blob) Data (SQL Server).

 After you review and customize the CREATE TABLE command and click OK, the Create Table SQL Statement dialog box returns you to the Column Mappings dialog box.
 For more info, see Column Mappings.